 Main buildings in the Acropolis of Athens

-Temple of Athena Nike: A temple dedicated to Athena and where she was worshipped as the Goddess who stands by the Athenians in time of war.
-It is located in the entrance of Acropolis, next to the Propylaea, in the southwest of the Acropolis plateau and is still well preserved.
-Inside the temple, in ancient times, you would find a wooden statue of Athena, holding a helmet in one hand, symbol of war, and a branch of pomegranate tree in the other, symbolizing of peace.
+Temple of Athena Nike: A temple dedicated to Athena and where she was worshipped as the Goddess who stood by the Athenians in times of war.
+It is located at the entrance of the Acropolis, next to the Propylaea, in the southwest of the Acropolis plateau, and is still well preserved.
+Inside the temple, in ancient times, you would find a wooden statue of Athena, holding a helmet in one hand, a symbol of war, and a branch of the pomegranate tree in the other, symbolizing peace.

-Parthenon: Finally the symbol os Greece, and the best example of ancient Greek architecture in the World.
-Parthenon, sitting on the top of the Acropolis, was also dedicated to Athena and houses a statue made of ivory and gold of the Goddess.
-Despite the damage, Parthenon suffered during the centuries, its structure remains almost intact, preserving the most of its columns.
+Parthenon: Finally the symbol of Greece, and the best example of ancient Greek architecture in the World: Parthenon, sitting on the top of the Acropolis, was also dedicated to Athena and houses a statue made of ivory and gold of the Goddess.
+Despite the damage, Parthenon suffered over the centuries, its structure remains almost intact, preserving most of its columns.

-In ancient Greece, Agora used to be a public space, where people used to gather to meet each other, do groceries and other activities of normal daily life.
+In ancient Greece, Agora used to be a public space, where people used to gather to meet each other, do groceries, and do other activities of normal daily life.
 The ancient Agora of Athens counts with many monuments, temples, and buildings.

-Later, during Byzantine times, three churches were built on the same site, one of which, being the first cathedral of Athens.
+👩🏫Did you know?
+Later, during Byzantine times, three churches were built on the same site, one of which, was the first cathedral of Athens.
 Later, a fourth church was built against the north facade, but only the ruins of the first three churches remain preserved nowadays.

-One of the ancient buildings that are still in usage nowadays thanks to restoration.
-Built-in the site of an ancient Greek stadium dated back to 329 BC, the Panathenaic Stadium is deeply connected to the tradition of the Olympic Flame and the Olympic Games.
+The Panathenaic Stadium is one of the ancient buildings that are still in use nowadays thanks to restoration.
+Built on the site of an ancient Greek stadium dating back to 329 BC, the Panathenaic Stadium is deeply connected to the tradition of the Olympic Flame and the Olympic Games.

-The stadium was completely rebuilt in its original form and was put in use again in the first International Olympic Games in 1896.
-It is one of the biggest monuments in Athens and the only stadium made of marble in the world.
-It has a capacity for more than 50,000 people.
+The stadium was completely rebuilt in its original form and was put into use again in the first International Olympic Games in 1896.
+Nowadays it is the scenario of concerts and shows during the Summer.

-Originally divided into two sections, the Inner Kerameikos that used to be the potters’ quarter within the city, and the Outer Kerameikos, located outside the city wall, that used to be the public graveyard.
+Originally divided into two sections, the Inner Kerameikos which used to be the potters’ quarter within the city, and the Outer Kerameikos, located outside the city wall, which used to be the public graveyard.

 The area became famous after Pericles delivered his funeral oration in 431 BC.
 After the Peloponnesian War, many civilians belonging to rich families and warriors were buried in this cemetery and their graves can still be seen nowadays.